-The Group has subsidiaries which fall within the scope of IC Interpretation 15, Agreements for the Construction of Real Estate.
-The Group and these subsidiaries will be exempted from adopting Malaysian Financial Reporting Standards (MFRSs) and as such is referred to as a "Transitioning Entity".
-Being a Transitioning Entity, the Group is required to adopt MFRSs for annual period beginning on 1 April 2014.
+The Company falls within the scope of IC Interpretation 15, Agreements for the Construction of Real Estate.
+Therefore, the Company is currently exempted from adopting the Malaysian Financial Reporting Standards ("MFRS") and is referred to as a "Transitioning Entity".
+Being a Transitioning Entity, the Company will adopt the MFRS and present its first set of MFRS financial statements when adoption of the MFRS is mandated by the MASB.